D-a-rt/d-art.fixed-price/ligo/d-art.art-factories/README.md

 The two storage are very close to each other the main difference take place in the series and gallery big_map.
 Galleries can only originate one contract that will represent their galleries and on which they will be able to curate their own artists.
 On the other hand artists can originate as many as series as they want.

-### admin:
-The administrator map of the contract, these address are only responsible to update the permission_manager contract in case v2 is available. we use a map instead of a single address as we do not want to lose the access.

 ### permission_manager:
-The address of the contract responsible to manage the permission for the origination of the contracts.
+The address of the contract responsible to manage the permission for the origination of the contracts and the administration.

 ### metadata